Many ADHD patients have multiple behavioral disorders1

-Children with attention-deficit/hyperactivity disorder (ADHD) may have a temperament-neuropsychological profile characterized by argumentativeness, irritability, and impulsivity—making differential diagnosis a challenge.1
+Children with ADHD may have a temperament-neuropsychological profile characterized by argumentativeness, irritability, and impulsivity—making differential diagnosis a challenge.1

 The table below can be used as a guideline for the differential distinctions between ADHD and behavioral disorders.

 “Behavioral disorders in pediatric patients—primarily ADHD—pose a clinical challenge for healthcare providers to accurately assess, diagnose, and treat.”1

 -Joseph Austerman, DO

 - ADHD: oppositional behaviors are more likely due to forgetfulness and difficulty sustaining attention and focus3

 - ODD: defiance may be vindictive, or part of an attempt at dominance1

 - A persistent pattern of oppositional behavior that is within the 4 ODD categories and lasts ≥6 months is suggestive of ODD3